SVRASVRA/SVRASVRA/README.md

-### Hi there 👋
+# Hi there 👋
 Welcome to my creative space on GitHub!

-I'm a Multimedia Artist specializing in game asset creation and environment design, bringing imaginative worlds to life in Unity and Unreal Engine.
+## I'm a **Multimedia Artist** specializing in game asset creation and environment design, bringing imaginative worlds to life in Blender, Unity and Unreal Engine.
-My journey is fueled by creativity, problem-solving, and an insatiable desire to learn in the dynamic field of digital art and game development.
+My journey is fuelled by creativity, problem-solving, and an insatiable desire to learn in the dynamic field of digital art and game development.

+## What I'm learning and making⚡
+# As I learn new techniques and dable in my creations, being it a small 3D exercise or shader, following up to a more complex project, I aim to share my breakthroughs and creative outcomes.
+I will be exploring 3D game assets workflow for Unity and Unreal, as well any other technique that catch my interest.

+* I aim not to share complex technical insights, as I am not a technical artist by any means, instead I aim to create a repository of ideas and tests/exercizes that might be usefull to any creative in this field. *
+* A thank you to all who anonymously helped me in my creative journey!
+I mean to help you as well. *
 <!--
 **SVRASVRA/SVRASVRA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.